-We believe there are branch expansion opportunities within our market area and adjacent markets, including markets in other states, and will seek to grow our deposit base by adding branches to our existing thirteen-branch network.
+We believe there may be branch expansion opportunities within our market area and adjacent markets, and we may seek to grow our deposit base by adding branches to our existing twelve-branch network.
 There are considerable costs involved in opening branch offices, especially in light of the capabilities needed to compete in today's environment.
 Moreover, new branch offices generally require a period of time to generate sufficient revenues to offset their costs, especially in areas in which we do not have an established presence.
-Accordingly, new branch offices could negatively impact our earnings and may do so for some period of time.
+Accordingly, new branch offices could negatively impact our earnings and may do so for a period of time.
 Our investments in products and services, and the related personnel required to implement new policies and procedures, take time to earn returns and can be expected to negatively impact our earnings for the foreseeable future.
-The profitability of our expansion strategy will depend on whether the income that we generate from the new branch offices will offset the increased expenses resulting from operating these branch offices.
+The profitability of any prospective branch expansion will depend on whether the income that we generate from new branch offices will offset the increased expenses resulting from operating these branch offices.